Skip to main content

 An icon of a house with a % sign in an arrow pointing down

+The average mortgage rate has been slowly dropping since 2023.
+With this in mind, I want to get a lower mortgage rate for my home.
 When mortgage rates are low, what should you do?
 Here are a few of the benefits of refinancing your home to lower your monthly payment.

 What is Refinancing?

 Refinancing is the process of replacing an existing mortgage with a new loan.
-Typically, people refinance their mortgage in order to reduce their monthly payments, lower their interest rate, or change their loan program from an adjustable-rate mortgage to a fixed-rate mortgage.
+Typically, people refinance their mortgage to reduce their monthly payments, lower their interest rate, or change their loan type from an adjustable-rate mortgage to a fixed-rate mortgage.
 Mortgage refinancing requires you to qualify for the loan, just as you had to meet the lender’s requirements for the original mortgage.
 You file an application, go through the underwriting process and go to closing, as you did when you bought the home.

 Reasons to Refinance